erandros/erandros.github.io/_posts/2017-06-22-my-thoughts-on-angular-transclusion.md

 #### Ok, I get it now, thanks for the explanation
-Yeah, well you can throw that in a garbage pail though, because transclusion and templates are just depression triggers.
+Yeah, well you can throw that in a garbage pail though, because transclusion and templates are just depression triggers (in my very humble opinion).

 #### But wait, those features seemed kind of cool, is there any alternative to them?